SSG-Coop/luic-ciut/README.md

 Model input assumptions—including energy sources, emissions factors, building codes, travel behaviours, etc.—use provincial values.
 These can be replaced with user assumptions.

+## About this repository

+This code repository and the following instructions are intended for a developer audience.
+The repository is intended to make the logic and code behind LUIC transparent and open source.

+If you simply want to use the LUIC tool, you DO NOT need to install and setup this repository as described below.
+Instead, simply install the latest version of the Excel Add-in via the Microsoft AppSource store. __The latest version of the tool can be [viewed here](https://luic-ciut.ssg.coop/), and downloaded from the AppSource store [here](https://appsource.microsoft.com/en-US/product/office/WA200005582).__

 ## License
 This project is made available under GPL 3 license.
 See `LICENSE`.